 With Analysis Profiles, additional settings for the RIPS engine can be added in order to fine-tune the security analysis specifically to your application.

-Quotas define your organizations contingent in regard to scanning and hold the information.
+Quotas define your license contingent in regard to available scans, supported programming languages, and applications.

 This section describes all hotkeys that are currently available in our user interface.